rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 ## Objectives

-Students will dive in to Sinatra and practice generating web content using a route written in Ruby.
+Introduce students to Sinatra will and practice generating web content using a route written in Ruby.

 ## SWBATS

-- Practice serving basic web pages from different routes on the same app
+- Serve basic web pages from different routes on the same app
 - Understand how Ruby allows us to handle dynamic information and serve it on request